-Become an edupreneur with Kangaroo Kids International Pre-school
+Become An Edupreneur with Kangaroo Kids International Pre-school

-Providing an opportunity for individuals to transform young lives by running successful preschools across India and out of the country, Kangaroo Kids International Pre-school Ltd has highlighted that running a franchise preschool of an established brand has advantages over starting a standalone preschool.
+Rushabh Shah - Head Marketing & Business Development - Kangaroo Kids Education Ltd. Mumbai, Maharashtra, India (NewsVoir) Providing an opportunity for individuals to transform young lives by running successful preschools across India and out of the country, Kangaroo Kids International Pre-school Ltd. has highlighted that running a franchise preschool of an established brand has advantages over starting a standalone preschool.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)